Homeowners' Associations, Neighborhood Associations, and Crime Watch Groups

 - Membership is mandatory for all property owners within the boundaries of the association.

 - Members are required to pay established maintenance and carrying fees.

 - Homeowners associations have the legal authority to enact and enforce maintenance and design standards above and beyond those required by City ordinance.

 Click here to Register your HOA or NA with the City of Plano.
 Use the same link to update your HOA's contact information.
-Please allow seven to 10 business days for your registration to appear online.
+Please allow 2 business days for your registration to appear online.

 The information provided will be made available to City departments for official business activities, such as notifications for zoning requests, development activity, and community improvement projects.
 The contact database is also used by potential homebuyers, realtors, management companies, title companies, insurance companies, and residents in need of HOA contact information.